Welcome to Tarleton’s Planetarium

 About the Planetarium

-Aerial view of Lamar Johanson Science Building
+Lamar Johanson Science Building surrounded by trees.

 Located under the iconic copper dome of the Lamar Johanson Science Building on the Stephenville campus, the 86-seat, College of Science & Mathematics planetarium provides a spectacular full-dome immersive experience.
 The Digistar projection system, combined with 5.1 Dolby surround sound, brings the wonders of astronomy down to earth for our visitors.